suborbital/docs/website/docs/hosted-quickstart.md

 - Manage access keys
 - Create new access key

-Our integration will use this access key to provision resources and execute plugins in SE2.
+Our integration will use this access key to provision resources and execute extensions in SE2.
 We'll give our access key:

 - The name `DemoKey`
 - The description: `demo access key`